 - 5 mistakes that prevent freelance writers earning enough - August 4, 2019

 A content preferences survey in 2017 found that 78% of buyers prefer to use case studies over all other types of content when researching purchases.
-It’s easy to understand why they are such a valuable content format, but as many marketing managers could attest, the process of creating case studies them can be challenging.
+It’s easy to understand why they are such a valuable content format, but as many marketing managers could attest, the process of planning and writing case studies can be challenging.

-If you haven’t created case studies before, or you have but found the process challenging, I hope our seven tips below will make the task easier.
+If you haven’t had to plan and write case studies before, or you’ve found the process challenging, I hope our seven tips below will make the task easier.

 Why do case studies work so well?

 A case study provides an overview of a positive business transaction with a client.
 Unlike a testimonial, it’s not just a review or report from a customer who supports your business.
-Instead, the goal is to offer a detailed account of how you were able to successfully solve a problem your client faced.
+It’s a success story.
+A detailed account of how you were able to successfully solve a problem your client faced.

-Case studies can attract new customers and build trust in your business.
-They provide evidence that you care about the problems your clients face and find solutions.
+Case studies can attract new customers, build trust in your business, and make the work of your sales team a bit easier.
+They also provide evidence that you care about the problems your clients face and find solutions.

-No matter what stage of the buyer journey potential clients are in, they can be drawn to the useful detail found case studies:
+No matter what stage of the buyer journey potential clients are in, they can be drawn to the useful detail found in great case studies:

 - Awareness Stage: How the client came upon your business and what sort of problems needed to be solved can resonate with readers facing similar situations.

 - Consideration Stage: Details on your approach and any specific strategies you created for a client can appeal to potential customers with similar needs.